 Bonus Antlered Deer Stamp*

-One bonus antlered white-tailed deer may be taken during one weapon season in REGION B ONLY.
+One bonus antlered white-tailed deer may be taken with the purchase of a Bonus Antlered Deer Stamp.
 The Bonus Antlered Deer Stamp must be purchased prior to pursuing a bonus antlered deer.
 Bonus Antlered Deer Stamps may not be used to take sika deer.
+Please consult the annual

 *Hunters entitled to hunt without a license do not need to purchase Archery, Muzzleloader, or Bonus Antlered Deer Stamps.
 Hunters with a Senior Lifetime Consolidated License do not need to purchase Archery or Muzzleloader Stamps but must purchase Bonus Antlered Deer Stamps to take bonus antlered deer.